 Exactly how and where the watermark will appear is unclear, but the idea is to embed it within content so users can easily spot deep-fake images or audios, Reuters reported.

 AI safety has taken center stage ever since the release of ChatGPT, with world governments consulting companies developing the technology to develop guard rails lest the robots take over.
 As major governments develop AI regulation, tech companies have begun self regulation.
-In fact, OpenAI has already created new research team to “steer and control AI systems much smarter than us” and prevent it from going rogue.
+In fact, OpenAI has already created a new research team to “steer and control AI systems much smarter than us” and prevent it from going rogue.

 The U.S., which reportedly lags behind the EU in tackling artificial intelligence regulation, is looking to develop bipartisan legislation on AI technology under President Joe Biden who has been meeting with AI companies for consultations.